 The Company's significant accounting policies are disclosed in Note 3-Summary of Significant Accounting Policies in the 2016 Annual Report.
 Since the date of the 2016 Annual Report, there have been no material changes to the Company's significant accounting policies, except for the change in accounting policy related to the presentation of contract research and government grants as discussed below.
-The preparation of the condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements.
+The preparation of the condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and the accompanying notes to the condensed consolidated financial statements.
 These estimates and assumptions include valuing equity securities and derivative financial instruments issued in financing transactions, deferred taxes and related valuation allowances, and the fair values of long lived assets.
 Actual results could differ from the estimates.